andrew-disario/sql-with-python/README.md

 <h2>Writing data with .to_sql(  ) </h2>

 <b> Work with dataframe using Pandas and Python </b>
-  1. Modify data to change ID = 3 to ID = 4
+  1. Modify dataframe to change Maxwell's ID from 3 to 4
 ```
 df['id'][2] = 4
 ```